Fathia Nkrumah: Leaving Ghana and later life

 Fathia Nkrumah was the mother of three young children, who were then aged three to eight years old, when her husband was overthrown in Ghana's first successful military coup d'état on 24 February 1966.
 She had to take her children to Cairo, to be raised there while her husband went into exile in Guinea.
 Her children were Gamal Nkrumah (born 1958), Samia Nkrumah (born 1960) and Sékou Nkrumah (born 1963).

 Her children have all gone on to have careers relating to politics.
 Her daughter, Samia Nkrumah, was the chairperson of the Convention People's Party (CPP), the Ghanaian political party that her father founded, from 2011 to 2015.

 Death

 Fathia died on 31 May 2007 at Badrawy Hospital in Cairo due to a stroke after a period of illness.

-Her memorial mass was held in the Coptic Orthodox Cathedral Church in Cairo by Pope Shenouda III on 1 June 2007.
-Subsequently, Fathia Nkrumah's bodily remains were flown to Ghana for a funeral at the State House and, following her "lifelong request", was buried next to her husband at the Kwame Nkrumah Memorial Park.
+Her funeral was held in the Coptic Orthodox Cathedral Church in Cairo by Pope Shenouda III on 1 June 2007.
+Subsequently, Nkrumah's bodily remains were flown to Ghana for a funeral at the State House and, following her "lifelong request", was buried next to her husband at the Kwame Nkrumah Memorial Park.